By Supercell

 Hay Day

 Hay Day is an established games app that is free with in-app purchases.
-With a 4.3/5 rating from 13.8M reviews, it shows polarized user reception.
-Users particularly appreciate engaging gameplay, though technical issues and crashes remains a common concern.
+With a 4.4/5 rating from 13.8M reviews, it shows polarized user reception.
+Users particularly appreciate the core farming loop remains highly addictive and provides a relaxing experience for long-term players, though frequent game freezes and crashes post-update disrupt the daily farming habit on mobile devices remains a common concern.

 What is Hay Day?